 In the last blog post, we learned how to make the best plays irrespective of what the opponent chooses to do.
 To make this work, it was necessary to look at a payoff-matrix listing all the possible moves that could happen.
 But what if you are unsure of what moves are even available to your opponent?
 There are thousands of possible move sets.
 How do you decide which one she is most likely to use?

 You can obtain a good first guess by looking at some usage statistics (like those for the Battle Spot Single format).
 This information is called a prior in mathematical terms.
 Of course, you should always update your guesses, once you obtain new information.
-So if you see a team with Charizard and Kangaskhan in the team preview you can be a little bit more certain that the Charizard will be a Charizard Y because having two strong physical megas on the team would probably be overkill.
+So if you see a team with Charizard and Hippowdon in the team preview you can be a little bit more certain that the Charizard will be a Charizard Y because Hippo is often paired with Charizard Y to reset its weather.

 By using Baye’s theorem, you can calculate how much you should adapt your predictions to new evidence: